Did you know that 73% of executives don’t believe that marketers are focused enough on results?

 - led to new customers

 Discuss what worked well and not so well.
 If there is a need to include information on how you got your results, put it in your report’s appendix.
 Remember, keep your report as concise as possible.

-It is also very important to not hide your mistakes.
+It is also very important not to hide your mistakes.
 Everyone makes them.
 Instead, show your boss(es) that you can learn from and improve on data.